 Thanks so much for reading 🙂 I’d love to hear your thoughts — please give a like, leave a comment OR shoot me an email!

 RE-READ THE LAST CHAPTER ↔ OR KEEP READING TO THE NEXT!

 Flying training was done for the day.
 Kierah left the speeder hangar, energized and mostly happy.
-Like combat class, and unlike ballroom dancing or tea etiquette, she could imagine finding a practical use for the knowledge back in her normal … Continue reading Chapter 18: “I don’t think you should go back”
+Like combat class, and unlike ballroom dancing or tea etiquette, she could imagine finding a practical use for the knowledge back in her normal life, once the experiment was over.
+Granted, flying would require her somehow having access to … Continue reading Chapter 18: “I don’t think you should go back”